mui/toolpad/docs/data/toolpad/studio/components/text-field/text-field.md

 ## Validation

+The validation props offer the option to create an interactive text field component for various scenarios.
+These are available as a checkbox configurations in the Toolpad Studio editor.

 ### isRequired

-isRequired is useful when the action can't be perfomed without a user provided text value.
+isRequired prop is useful when the action can't be perfomed without a user provided text value.
+It can be used to assign mandatory fields.

+{{"demo": "TextFieldIsRequired.js", "hideToolbar": true}}

 ### minLength

-A validation check on the minimum length of the input.
-The below demo showcases usage of password, isRequired and, minLength props.
-These props are available as configurations in the Toolpad Studio editor.
+A check on the minimum length of the input.
+In the below demo the input should be more than six characters long else it throws a validation error.
+It can be used to ensure passwords are long enough.

 {{"demo": "TextFieldMinlength.js", "hideToolbar": true}}

 ### maxLength

 A validation check on the maximum length of the input.
+The below demo shows a validation error when the input breaches the limit of ten characters.
+In combination with other props, it can be used for zip codes, phone numbers, etc.

+{{"demo": "TextFieldMaxlength.js", "hideToolbar": true}}

 ## API